-Cynthia Bush joins Northwest Atlantic Marine Alliance team as the Finance Coordinator and Program Associate providing NAMA with Finance Management and Organizational Development.
-She comes to us from Gloucester, Massachusetts where she lives on the shoreline with her dog Zoey.
+Cynthia Bush joins NAMA's team as the Finance Coordinator and Program Associate providing NAMA with Finance Management and Organizational Development.
+She comes to us from Gloucester, Massachusetts where she lives on the shoreline.

 She has experience in business management including finance, human resources, customer service and program management.
 In addition Cynthia’s experience in fundraising and event planning is an asset to NAMA.
 She has organized and participated in events for energy conservation organizations, along with administering and planning events in the private and public sectors.
 Her background makes Cynthia a resource that NAMA is pleased to have on our team.

 In 2010, Cynthia moved to Gloucester wanting to be closer to the ocean, her source of energy is revived by the sea every morning and night when walking along the shoreline.
 She finds that it doesn’t matter what your day puts on your lap, just being by the ocean is so soothing and replenishes all energies exhausted from the day.

 She enjoys being by the ocean, friends, family and music of all kinds; her greatest accomplishment is raising her three children and marveling at who they have become.
 A very proud MAMA.

 Shira Tiffany is a Community Organizer at the Northwest Atlantic Marine Alliance.
 She is excited to grow as an organizer through facilitating a unique decentralized collaborative network.
 She is passionate about economic, social, food, and environmental justice.
 She currently lives in Jamaica Plain in Boston, Massachusetts.